RosaleeKnight/basic-scripts-collection/README.md

 -----
 # 🖱️ Contents Python
-- **Exam Grade** *Write a function for grading tests.
+- **Exam Grade:** *Write a function for grading tests.
 90% is top score, 70% is pass and everything else is a failing grade.* (Use if then elif then else statements to define.)
-- **Greeting** *Write a function when receiving a name returns a greeting based on whether or not it's the boss.* (Use if and === to test names.)
+- **Greeting:** *Write a function when receiving a name returns a greeting based on whether or not it's the boss.* (Use if and === to test names.)
-- **Prime Factors** *Write a function for the first 100 prime factors.* (Start at 2, check if dividable, if so print if not add 1.)
+- **Prime Factors:** *Write a function for the first 100 prime factors.* (Start at 2, check if dividable, if so print if not add 1.)
-- **Format Address** *Write a function takes an address and describes the location.
-(Split the string, use ifdigit to get the number listed then return the rest.)
+- **Format Address:** *Write a function takes an address and describes the location.* (Split the string, use ifdigit to get the number listed then return the rest.)
+- **Add Prices:** *Write a function that adds the prices of groceries in a cart.* (Use a dictionary and add contents.)

 -----
 # ❔ How to use